-easily set up your email system to automatically sort your incoming mail into
+You can easily set up your email system to automatically sort your incoming mail into different inboxes.

-* You can quickly scan the new messages by subject line or author and delete the ones you are not interested in.
+Periodically open each of your "inbox" folders and scan the new messages by subject line or author.
+Delete the ones you are not interested in.
+Open the others.
+Reply, save, or delete as appropriate.

-Once you take a couple of minutes to set up your email to automatically sort major topics out of your incoming mail, you will never want to go back to having one overwhelming random inbox!
+Once you take a few minutes to set up your email to automatically sort your incoming mail into a few "inbox" folders, you will never go back to having one overwhelming random inbox!

 How to do it:

-1. Create a folder in your email program.
-(If you name the folder with an exclamation point or hyphen as the first character – for example, !
-WG or -WG – it will be first in the alphabetical list of folders.)
+1. Create a couple of new folders in your email program.
+(Depending on your email system, you can name a folder with a number, exclamation point, period, or hyphen as the first character -- so that it will be first in the list of folders.)

 3. If you currently are receiving the eList in Digest Mode, request to change over to "Immediate Mode".
 To do this, send an email to Suzy at admin@WGBackfence.net with "change to Immediate Mode" in the subject line, and she will make the change for you in a timely manner.